HIllya51/LunaTranslator/docs/en/alltoolbuttons.md

     In fact, when there is no button on the button bar, there is additional blank area, you can drag it at will.
 This button is just for reserving a drag position.
 1. #### <i class="fa fa-compress"></i> <i class="fa fa-expand"></i> Window Scaling
-    You can scale the game window (HOOK linked game/clipboard, OCR bound window) with one click (default uses the built-in Magpie, or you can set it to use your own downloaded Magpie, etc.).
+    You can scale the game window with one click using the built-in Magpie.

+    Left-click for windowed scaling, and right-click for full-screen scaling.

 1. #### <i class="fa fa-camera"></i> <i class="fa fa-icon fa-rotate-right"></i> Window Screenshot
     You can take a screenshot of the bound window (it will take two screenshots by default, GDI and Winrt, both of which have a certain probability of failure).
 The best part is that if you are currently using Magpie for scaling, it will also take a screenshot of the enlarged window.